zainnadeem786/APTS/standard/appendix/Glossary.md

 **SOC 2**
 Audit standard for service organizations.
 Type II includes controls testing over time.
 Widely adopted by cloud and SaaS providers to demonstrate trust assurance.

+**Software Bill of Materials (SBOM)**
+A machine-readable inventory of the software components and dependencies used by the platform, maintained in SPDX or CycloneDX format.
+The baseline inventory is required at Tier 1 (APTS-TP-006); SBOM freshness and customer access obligations apply at Tier 2 (APTS-AR-016).

 **SQL Injection (SQLi)**
 Vulnerability in database queries where attacker can insert malicious SQL code.
 Allows unauthorized database access, data theft, modification.